La Lloma, Can Leandro, Valencia, Spain 2022

 £15.95

-“Superb, and a really good value.” - The Wine Advocate, 93 points
+“Superb and really good value.” - The Wine Advocate, 93 points

-We enjoy testing proverbs to see if they can withstand rigorous analysis under experimental conditions, and so far, we have disproved quite a few of their claims.
-We have observed numerous clouds without a silver lining, we’ve collected moss from a number of rolling stones and we found that every single pot reached boiling point regardless of whether it was being watched or not.
-We also tested the old saying, “You don’t always get what you pay for, but you never get what you don’t pay for.”
-This turned out to be a really hard nut to crack, but we finally did it, thanks to this wine!
+We enjoy testing proverbs to see if they can withstand rigorous analysis under experimental conditions, and so far, we have managed to disprove quite a few of their claims.
+We have observed numerous clouds without silver linings, we have gathered a wealth of evidence showing that laughter is not the best medicine and we found that every single pot reached boiling point regardless of whether it was being watched or not.
+We also tested the old saying, “You don’t always get what you pay for, but you never get what you don’t pay for” and this turned out to be the hardest nut to crack, but we finally did it, thanks to this wine.
 It gave us a singularly wonderful ‘fine wine’ experience, but without the associated price tag.
-At £15.95, it’s just remarkable value!
+At £15.95, it’s just remarkable value and Jancis Robinson and The Wine Advocate both agree (see below)!

-I have not wit or letters of the least jot.
-As I falteringly attempt to describe the nose of this wine, I can hear Cyrano de Bergerac’s words ringing in my ear, after The Viscount had made a feeble attempt to describe Cyrano’s nose, to which Cyrano offered a string of more original alternatives:
+The Wine Advocate also says that it has “a spectacular nose”, but it’s not the easiest nose to describe, and as I falteringly attempt to do so, I can hear Cyrano de Bergerac’s words ringing in my ear, after The Viscount had made a feeble attempt to describe Cyrano’s nose, to which Cyrano offered a string of more original alternatives:

 “Such, my dear sir, is what you might have said,